 As a meeting point between the North Sea, The Thames Estuary and the English Channel, Kent makes an ideal location for beachcombing.
 With finds ranging from coins to silverware and even Baltic amber, Kent’s coastline is loaded with far-flung treasures.

 For gold panners of all levels and experience, the Museum of Lead Mining in Dumfries & Galloway offers potential prospectors the chance to go panning for real gold that you can take away with you.
-Carry a pan into the Scottish hills and try your luck!

 The Dolaucothi Gold Mines in Ceredigion, though no longer a working mine have been in use since Roman times.
 Set amid the hillsides of the Cothi Valley you can try your hand at gold panning in the sifting troughs here.